-Bachelor of Engineering in Civil Engineering Bachelor of Engineering in Computer Communication Engineering Bachelor of Engineering in Electrical Engineering Bachelor of Engineering in Mechanical Engineering
+Bachelor of Engineering in Civil Engineering Bachelor of Engineering in Computer Communication Engineering Bachelor of Engineering in Electrical Engineering Bachelor of Engineering in Mechanical Engineering 150 credits

-Faculty of Humanities (FH)
+Faculty of Humanities (FH) Bachelor of Arts in Education

-Bachelor of Arts in Education
+Bachelol of Arts III Education • •

 With the following emphasis:

-Early Childhood 105 credits
+Early Childhood .105 credits

-Learning Disabilities
+Learning Disabilities .105 credits

-Education of the Handicapped
+Education of the Handicapped .105 credits

-Education of the Gifted
+Education of the Gifted .105 credits

 School Counseling

 Bachelor of Arts in Communication Arts

 With the following emphasis:

 Radio/TV 106 credits

-Journalism
+Journalism .104 credits

-Bachelor of Arts in Advertising & Marketing
+Bachelor of Arts in Advertising & Marketing 105 credits

 Bachelor of Arts in Psychology

 With the following emphasis:

-Clinical 106 credits
+Clinical .106 credits

-Educational 106 credits
+Educational .106 credits

-Industrial 106 credits
+Industrial .106 credits

 Bachelor of Arts in English Language 102 credits

 Bachelor of Arts in Translation & Interpretation 108 credits

 With the following emphasis:

-Translation 108 credits
+Translation .108 credits

 Interpretation 108credits

 Bachelor of Arts in Arabic Language & Literature 103 credits

 Bachelor of Arts in Physical Education & Sport 99 credits

 Teaching Diploma in English 18 credits

 Teaching Diploma in Mathematics 18 credits

-Teaching Diploma in Biology 18 credits
+Teaching Diploma in Biology

 Teaching Diploma in Physical Education 21 credits

 Teaching Diploma in Arabic Literature 18 credits

-Teaching Certificate
+Teaching Certificate 18 credits

-Master of Arts in English Language & Literature 36 credits
+Master of Arts in English Language & Literature

 With the following emphasis:

-Applied Linguistics and TEFL 36 credits
+Applied Linguistics and TEFL

 Literature

-Master of Arts in Arabic Language & Literature
+Master of Arts in Arabic Language & Literature 30 credits

-Master of Arts in Translation.
-36 credits
+Master of Arts in Translation

 Master of Arts in Media Studies

 With the following emphasis:

 Electronic Media

 Journalism

 Advertising

 Master of Arts in Education

 With the following emphasis:

 School Management and Educational Leadership

 Special Education

-Educational Technology
+Éducational Technology

-Faculty of Natural and Applied Sciences (FNAS)
+Faculty of Natural and Applied Sciences (FNAS) 104 14

 Bachelor of Science in Computer Science 104 credits

 With the following emphasis:

-Computer Information Systems 102 credits
+Computer Information Systems

 Computer Graphics and Animation

 Bachelor of Science in Actuarial Science & Insurance

 Bachelor of Science in Mathematics

 With the following emphasis:

-Pure Mathematics 103 credits
+Pure Mathematics

 Mathematics Education

 Computational Mathematics

-Bachelor of Science in Biology
+Bachelor of Science in Biology 102 credits

 With the following emphasis:

-Biotechnology 102 credits
+Biotechnology

-Environment Biology
+Environment Biology 102 credits

 Bachelor of Science in Environmental Science

 Bachelor of Science in Chemistry

 Bachelor of Science in Applied Statistics

 Bachelor of Science in Business Computing

-Bachelor of Science in Geographic Information Systems 90 credits
+Bachelor of Science in Geographic Information Systems

 Bachelor of Science in Physics

 Master of Science in Computer Science

 With the following emphasis:

-Computer Information Systems 30 credits
+Computer Information Systems

 Master of Science in Mathematics

 With the following emphasis:

-Pure Mathematics 33 credits
+Pure Mathematics

 Applied Mathematics

+Eacultu of Numerica and Haalth Sciences (ENHS)

-Faculty of Nursing and Health Sciences (FNHS) 100 1
+Faculty of Nursing and Health Sciences (FNHS) 102 14

 Bachelor of Science in Medical Laboratory Technology

-Bachelor of Nursing
+Bachelor of Nursing.

-Bachelor of Science in Nutrition and Dietetics 94 credits
+Bachelor of Science in Nutrition and Dietetics

-Faculty of Political Science, Public Administration, and Diplomacy (F 'PSPAD)
+Faculty of Political Science, Public Administration, and Diplomacy (F PSPAD)

 Bachelor of Arts in Political Science

 With the following emphasis:

 NGOs

 Bachelor of Arts in Political Science - American Studies 105 credits

 Bachelor of Arts in Political Science - Euro-Mediterranean Studies

-Bachelor of Arts in International Affairs & Diplomacy 105 credits
+Bachelor of Arts in International Affairs & Diplomacy

-Bachelor of Arts in Public Administration .105 credits
+Bachelor of Arts in Public Administration

 With the following emphasis:

-Criminal Justice .105 credits
+Criminal Justice 105 credits

-Master of Arts in Political Science .36 credits
+Master of Arts in Political Science

 With the following emphasis:

-NGOs .36 credits
+NGOs

-Comparative Law .36 credits
+Comparative Law

 Master of Arts in International Affairs & Diplomacy

 With the following emphasis:

-International Law .36 credits
+International Law

-Master of Arts in Public Administration .36 credits
+Master of Arts in Public Administration

-Note: \\ Offered at The North Lebanon Campus and The Shouf Campus.
+Note: Offered at the North Lebanon Campus and the Shouf Campus.